wilsonte-umich/wilsonte-umich.github.io/content/_resources/Penelope_P2.md

 In 2024, we acquired an Oxford Nanopore Technologies (ONT) Promethion P2 long-read sequncer.

-Learn more about the sequencer here:
+Learn more about the sequencer and its capabilities here:
 <https://nanoporetech.com/products/sequence/promethion-2>

-{% include figure.html
-    image="assets/images/resources/Penelope.jpg"
-    title="Promethion P2 long-read sequncer in action"
-    caption="We named her Penelope - P2, get it?"
-%}